Pranavpkulkarnii/Concomp/README.md

 Smart Compression: Optional built-in compression algorithms to reduce file sizes for web optimization without losing noticeable quality.

-Responsive & Accessible UI: A clean, minimalist, and distraction-free interface that works flawlessly on desktops, tablets, and mobile devices..
+Responsive & Accessible UI: A clean, minimalist, and distraction-free interface that works flawlessly on desktops, tablets, and mobile devices.